 For example, visiting a product page might score 1, interacting on social 1, reading a blog might score 2 and downloading an E-Book 3.

-Architects might be looking for information for a project that is 2 years away, whereas an installer might be looking to buy for a project in a month’s time.
+Architects might be looking for information for a project that is 2 years away, whereas an installer might be looking to buy for a project in a month.

 You will then try and find the sweet spot total number for when leads are ready to be handed over to sales.
-This way each individual prospect is treated separately as some may take longer to make a decision than others.
+This way each prospect is treated separately as some may take longer to decide than others.

 This segmentation allows you to target people at the right time.
 As opposed to targeting all leads as soon as they submit a form as a sales lead.